 Practitioners must also be aware that not all video conferencing software is created equally.
 When online counseling first emerged, many therapists were using Skype to conduct sessions.
 However, Skype does not have a securely encrypted connection and puts patient privacy at risk since confidentiality could be breached; thus making Skype an unacceptable medium to use for online counseling purposes.

-For more information on this practice, and other potentially ambiguous professional liability questions affecting the Allied and Mental Health professions, check out the CPH and Associate’s Avoiding Liability Bulletin where we further discuss implications of specific practices.
+For more information on this practice, and other potentially ambiguous professional liability questions affecting the Allied and Mental Health professions, check out the CPH Insurance’s Avoiding Liability Bulletin where we further discuss implications of specific practices.